threefoldtecharchive/grid_weblets/README.md

   *JavaScript heap out of memory error:*

-    In some cases you could an error like this: `FATAL ERROR: Reached heap limit Allocation failed - JavaScript heap out of memory`
+    In some cases you could see an error like this: `FATAL ERROR: Reached heap limit Allocation failed - JavaScript heap out of memory`

     As Rollup needs to keep all module information in memory simultaneously to be able to analyze relevant side effects for tree-shaking, it is possible that bundling large projects reaches Node's memory limit.
 If this happens, it can help to increase this limit by running Rollup via